PXLAIRobotics/researchproject1819/README.md

 	  > This controller ships with WeBots and is written in C++, but we won't be editing this
 6. Use rospy to create a node.
 Try some services that are available on the WeBots ROS controller on the robot
     > ROS will be covered extensively in the AI & Robotics course
-7. Later on in the project, we will host some workshops to do more complex actions in WeBots. (create own world, own robots, ...)

 ## Useful Links ##
 ROS: [http://www.ros.org/](http://www.ros.org/)